jsoliveir/ch1-docker/readme.md

 - it routes incomming requests thru:
 	- the public api.client.subscriptions
 	- the private-gateway
-- it exposes internal services to the internet
+- it exposes specific internal/private services
 - it takes control of what resources have been accessed
 - it authenticate internal endpoints
 - it take control over one first layer of security ( like validating auth tokens against an identity server, for instance)